 - To prevent your banana bread from sticking to the bottom of the bread pan, you should consider either “greasing” the bottom of the pan with butter or vegetable oil, using a cooking spray, using a nonstick pan or lining the interior of the bread pan with baking parchment paper.

-- Baking parchment paper is probably the best solution to prevent sticking (especially if you have added sticky ingredients such as chocolate chips or fresh cranberries to your banana nut bread).
+- Baking parchment paper is probably the best solution to prevent sticking (especially if you have added sticky ingredients such as chocolate chips or blueberries to your banana bread).
 It also allows you to lift the banana bread out of the pan without disturbing the top of the banana bread… in case you have added any special ingredients (such as chopped nuts) to the top of the banana bread.

 - Banana breads can dry out if left unprotected.
 After the coconut banana bread has been completely cooled (and you have eaten some of this delicious banana bread), you should wrap it in aluminum foil or plastic wrap and then store it in an airtight container or a large resealable bag.
 Depending on the heat & humidity of your kitchen, banana bread generally only lasts for 1-2 days at room temperature before it starts to spoil.
 For longer storage, you should freeze the banana bread.

-- This doesn’t happen often but if the top of the banana nut bread looks too moist or under cooked, you should try the “toothpick test”.
+- This doesn’t happen often but if the top of the banana bread looks too moist or under cooked, you should try the “toothpick test”.
 Gently push a long wooden skewer into the top of the bread and see if any batter sticks to the skewer.
 If batter is sticking to the skewer then it hasn’t completely cooked.
 Place the bread pan back into the still hot oven for another 2 or 3 minutes.
 Make sure to wear oven gloves because the bread pan will be very hot.
 After the 2 or 3 minutes, remove the bread pan and test the banana bread again with a long wooden skewer.

-- Please use the suggested 9 x 5 bread pan to make this recipe.
+- Please use the suggested 9 x 5 inch metal bread pan to make this recipe.
 If you start using different sized pans, there is a greater potential for bread top collapses (potentially less bread pan “wall” support for the quick bread as it rises), different interior batter to exterior crust ratios (thus the need for different baking time lengths), smaller pans are more likely to overflow, etc.

-- If you have a problem with a banana nut bread recipe, please make sure that you are following the recipe exactly (i.e. using the correct oven temperature), using the correct amounts of ingredients (i.e. don’t eyeball the measurements versus using a measuring cup or accidentally add a tablespoon when a teaspoon is called for), using the correct ingredients (i.e. baking soda/powder versus yeast or all purpose flour versus bread flour), etc. Please don’t “wing” things with recipes.
+- If you have a problem with a banana bread recipe, please make sure that you are following the recipe exactly (e.g. using the correct oven temperature), using the correct amounts of ingredients (e.g. don’t eyeball the measurements versus using a measuring cup or accidentally add a tablespoon when a teaspoon is called for), using the correct ingredients (e.g. baking soda/powder versus yeast or all purpose flour versus bread flour), etc. Please don’t “wing” things with recipes.

 - In addition, you should always try to use relatively fresh baking soda & powder for the best results.
 For example, using baking soda from an open container (that has been deodorizing your refrigerator for months) may lead to subpar results.
-Old & hard baking soda/powder may lead to rising problems and/or leave small bitter clumps in your banana nut bread.
+Old & hard baking soda/powder may lead to rising problems and/or leave small bitter clumps in your banana bread.

-- My recipes are based on US ingredient measurements (i.e. US cups & tablespoons).
-However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (i.e. grams & milliliters).
-Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (i.e. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).
+- My recipes are based on US ingredient measurements (e.g. US cups & tablespoons).
+However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (e.g. grams & milliliters).
+Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (e.g. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).

 - Always wear oven mitts/gloves when dealing with bread pans & a hot oven.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
 Jump to comment section

-- Quick Bread Recipes – Pumpkin bread, cranberry bread, etc.
+- Quick Bread Recipes – Recipes using baking soda such as pumpkin bread, cranberry bread, etc.

 Reference Sources